- NO LEAKING - You can wear white pants while on your period AND after Labor day too. No more having...

-- Keep your Bloody Buddy clean during your period by using a mild soap and water, or menstrual cup wash.
+- Keep your Bloody Buddy clean during your period by using a mild soap and water, or special wash.

-- Don’t use harsh abrasives, micro-beads, bleach, etc. to clean your menstrual cup.
+- Don’t use harsh abrasives, micro-beads, bleach, etc. to clean it.

 - At the end of your cycle, you can sterilize your period cup by boiling it in a pot of water on the stove for 5 minutes.

 - Most importantly, store your Bloody Buddy Cup in the cloth bag that comes with it.
 NEVER keep a menstrual cup in an airtight container.

 More Details about How Often to Replace the Bloody Buddy

 Can I use the Bloody Buddy Menstrual Cup with an IUD?

 A common question that people have is whether or not they can use it with an IUD.
 In general, it’s possible, but there are a few things to consider.